ServerMod/SCPDiscord/README.md

 ---

+### Any other console commands

+**Command usage:**

+Enter the command in all caps starting with your command prefix.
+Example with command prefix `+`: +ROUNDRESTART calls the console command roundrestart but +roundrestart does not.
+This is fixed in a future smod version.

+---

 ## Time

 Time is expressed in the format NumberUnit where unit is a unit of time and number is the amount of that time unit, for example 6M represents six months.